sindre-gangeskar/extractqr/README.md

 ### How to use

 - Select the image you want to scan
-- Once image is selected; click "Extract QR data from image"
+- Once an image is selected; click "Extract QR data from image" to extract data
-- On successful extraction you can copy the text to your clipboard
+- On a successful extraction; an option to copy to your clipboard will be available

 <img src=".github/demo.jpg" width=400 />